TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

 ```

 The Mandatory and Position attributes tell PowerShell that the parameters have
-default values and that they aren’t mandatory, and the position attribute makes
+default values and that they aren't mandatory, and the position attribute makes
 it possible to do something like .\FizzBuzz.ps1 0 75 to adjust the min and max
 without having to specify the parameter names.
 Then, with some minor changes to
 the for loop, we have our finished result!